EricHogue/EricHogue.github.io/_posts/2022-05-23-1-HackTheBox-Walkthrough-Pandora.md

 -rwsr-x--- 1 root matt 16816 Dec  3 15:58 /usr/bin/pandora_backup
 ```

-The pandora_backup file had it and was own by root.
+The pandora_backup file had it and was owned by root.
 But only matt could execute it.
 I kept a note about it, but I needed to keep searching for ways to escalate to matt.

 When I looked at the enabled site in Apache, I found a site that was only accessible locally.